-We may face delays in completing our clinical trials, and we may not be able to complete them at all.
+We may face delays in initiating or completing our clinical trials, and we may not be able to complete them at all.

-We have not completed the clinical trials necessary to support an application for approval to market any of our product candidates.
-We may experience delays in our ongoing clinical trials, and we do not know whether we will be able to initiate, enroll patients in, or complete, our planned clinical trials on time, if at all.
+We have not completed the clinical trials necessary to support an application for approval to market ProTmune or any other product candidates that we may identify.
+We may experience delays in our current or future clinical trials, and we do not know whether we will be able to initiate, enroll patients in, or complete, our clinical trials on time, if at all.
 Our current and future clinical trials of our product candidates may be delayed, unsuccessful or terminated as a result of many factors, including factors related to:

-- difficulties in identifying eligible patients for participation in our clinical trials due to our focus on the development of product candidates for the treatment of rare diseases; - difficulties enrolling a sufficient number of suitable patients to conduct our clinical trials, including difficulties relating to patients enrolling in studies with agents sponsored by our competitors; - difficulties in achieving study endpoints, demonstrating efficacy and safety, and completing data analysis in clinical trials for any of our product candidates; - the occurrence of unexpected safety issues or adverse events in any current or subsequent clinical trial of any product candidate; - securing and maintaining the support of clinical investigators and investigational sites, and obtaining institutional review board, or IRB, approval at each site for the conduct of our clinical trials;
+- difficulties in identifying eligible patients for participation in our clinical trials due to our focus on the development of product candidates for the treatment of rare diseases; - difficulties enrolling a sufficient number of suitable patients to conduct our clinical trials, including difficulties relating to patients enrolling in studies of therapeutics sponsored by our competitors; - difficulties in obtaining agreement from regulatory authorities on study endpoints, achieving study endpoints, demonstrating efficacy and safety, and completing data analysis in clinical trials for any of our product candidates; - the occurrence of unexpected safety issues or adverse events in any current or subsequent clinical trial of our product candidates; - securing and maintaining the support of clinical investigators and investigational sites, and obtaining institutional review board, or IRB, approval at each site for the conduct of our clinical trials; - governmental or regulatory delays, failure to obtain regulatory approval, or uncertainty or changes in regulatory requirements, policy or guidelines; - reaching agreement on acceptable terms with third-party service providers and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different service providers and clinical trial sites; - failure of cell processing facilities at our clinical trial sites to manufacture certain of our product candidates consistently in accordance with our protocol-specified processes for use in our clinical trials;

-- governmental or regulatory delays, failure to obtain regulatory approval, or uncertainty or changes in regulatory requirements, policy or guidelines; - reaching agreement on acceptable terms with third-party service providers and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different service providers and clinical trial sites; - failure of clinical trial sites to manufacture certain of our product candidates consistently in accordance with our protocol-specified processes at their cell processing facilities for use in our clinical trials; - our failure, or the failure of third-party service providers or clinical trial sites, to ensure the proper and timely conduct and analysis of our clinical trials; - inability to reach agreement on clinical trial design and parameters with regulatory authorities, investigators and IRBs; - obtaining sufficient quantities of critical reagents and other materials and equipment necessary for the manufacture and processing of any product candidate; - data monitoring committees recommending suspension, termination or a clinical hold for various reasons, including concerns about patient safety; - the serious, life-threatening diseases of the patients in our clinical trials, who may die or suffer adverse medical events for reasons that may not be related to our product candidates; - failure of patients to complete clinical trials due to safety issues, side effects, or other reasons; and - approval of competitive agents that may materially alter the standard of care or otherwise render our product candidates or clinical trial designs obsolete.
+- our failure, or the failure of third-party service providers or clinical trial sites, to ensure the proper and timely conduct and analysis of our clinical trials; - inability to reach agreement on clinical trial design and parameters with regulatory authorities, investigators and IRBs; - obtaining sufficient quantities of critical reagents and other materials and equipment necessary for the manufacture and processing of any product candidate; - data monitoring committees recommending suspension, termination or a clinical hold for various reasons, including concerns about patient safety; - the serious, life-threatening diseases of the patients to be enrolled in our clinical trials, who may die or suffer adverse medical events for reasons that may not be related to our product candidates; - failure of patients to complete clinical trials due to safety issues, side effects, or other reasons; and - approval of competitive agents that may materially alter the standard of care or otherwise render our product candidates or clinical trial designs obsolete.